 Now we describe this in an analytic coordinate chart $V \subset Y$, possibly containing part of the divisor $D$.
 Over $V$ we also choose a holomorphic trivialization $\cL|_V \cong \cO|_V$.
 With respect to this trivialization, the holomorphic section $s$ becomes a holomorphic function that we also denote by $s$.
 The Hermitian metric $\Vert \cdot \Vert$ is, at each point, a positive multiple of the absolute value norm on $\cO$, so $\Vert s \Vert = e^\psi |s|$ for some function $\psi : V \to \R$.
 Thus

-Now since $s$ is holomorphic and vanishes on $D$, we find that $-\log|s|$ is a function which is discontinuous along $D$, and $dd^c(-\log|s|) = 0$ the complement of $D$ (that is, $-\log|s|$ is pluriharmonic outside of $D$).
+Now since $s$ is holomorphic and vanishes on $D$, we find that $-\log|s|$ is a function which is discontinuous along $D$, and $dd^c(-\log|s|) = 0$ on the complement of $D$ (that is, $-\log|s|$ is pluriharmonic outside of $D$; this follows from Equation \eqref{eq:kahler-potential} and the fact that the trivial bundle is flat).
 If we interpret the formula in terms of weak derivatives, $dd^c(-\log|s|)$ is a current supported along $D$ (the Poincar\'{e}--Lelong formula).
 Thus, on the complement of $D$, $-\psi$ is another K\"{a}hler potential for the same form.

 However, the term $-\log|s|$ contributes greatly to the Liouville one-form $\lambda = d^c \phi$.
 Consider the case near a crossing.
 We may choose the holomorphic coordinate chart $V$ and the holomorphic trivialization of $\cL$ so that $s = z_1^{a_1}z_2^{a_2}$ in local coordinates.
 If $z_j =\exp(\rho_j + i\theta_j)$,